mithul2412/mithul2412/README.md

 ## 🌟 About Me

-Consider life as one vast neural network and I’m the node fine‑tuning for maximum impact.
-I design AI architectures that transform unruly data into crystal‑clear insights.
-Driven by curiosity, fueled by innovation, and steered by an unwavering passion for elegant problem‑solving, I thrive at the crossroads of code and creativity.
-Let’s connect and turn the toughest challenges into our next breakthrough solutions.
+I build AI systems that turn messy, real-world data into decisions people can act on.
+My work sits at the intersection of applied ML, LLM agents, and production engineering — from multi-agent research platforms to pipelines running live in production.
+Curious by default, driven by elegant problem-solving, and always up for the hard ones.

+I've always come back to something Steve Jobs said — that you can't connect the dots looking forward, only looking backward.
+My own dots only made sense in hindsight, and I've learned to trust that the next one will connect too.
+Let's connect and turn the toughest problems into our next breakthrough.

 - 🎓 *MS in Data Science – University of Washington, Seattle*
 - 🚀 *Experienced in LLMs, Agentic AI, ML, NLP and Reinforcement Learning*
 - 🌐 *MLOps & Cloud builder crafting end-to-end ML pipelines for scale*
+- ⚙️ *Currently: Data Scientist @ Tideworks Technology (Blackstone-backed)*

 <br />